electrode-io/electrode-confippet/README.md

   * `CONFIPPET*` - You can set any environment variable that starts with `CONFIPPET` and Confippet will parse them as JSON strings to override the configuration.

+## Using Templates

+In your config files, you can have templates in the config values.
+The templates will be resolved with a preset context.

+See [processConfig] for more information on config value templates.

 ## Config Composition

 Any config source loaded will be merged into the config store.
 So anything that's loaded first can be override by something that's loaded later.